-Interstate 17's tale is tied with the route it replaced - Arizona 69.
+The history of Interstate 17 is tied into the route it replaced - Arizona State Route 69.
 In the 1930s, traffic planners realized the need for a faster route between Phoenix and Prescott.
 At the time, traffic had to take US 89, which was somewhat out of the way.

 A new route up Black Canyon, called Arizona 69, was added to the state highway system in 1936, appearing on maps in 1938.
 The road was completed by 1940 to Prescott, and paved progressively up to Prescott.